 Restrictions on Plea Agreements

-Federal laws prohibit lawyers from making plea deals that might cause bias in tax or civil liability without all involved agencies or divisions consenting to it.
+Federal laws prohibit lawyers from making plea deals that might cause bias in tax or civil liability without the consent of all involved agencies or divisions.
 No government lawyer may demand or threaten to demand the death penalty for the express purpose of having a better negotiating position for a plea deal.